 Usually, clients start face down on the table, and some basicTui Na massage is done to open up the Bladder channels that run alongside the spine.
 This softens and prepares the muscle tissue, and increases overall circulation.
 Then I press and hold "shu" points along the Bladder channel with their associated distal source points to get a sense of which ones are congested or deficient.

-Once the Bladder channel is clear, I will check your pulses at the wrists again.
-At this point, I might hold local points for specific effects, or do a flow to work with the organ meridians that are indicated in the evaluation.
-You might feel warmth, tingling, or heat in one or more areas, and might feel energy moving through the meridians.
+Once the Bladder channel is clear, I will check your pulses again.
+Then I might hold points for specific effects, or do a sequence to work with the organ meridians that are indicated in the assessment.
+You might feel warmth, tingling, or heat in one or more areas, and might feel chi moving through the meridians.

 Receiving Acupressure is relaxing, and helps reduce the effects of stress.